Postgraduate Certificate in Specialist Clinical Practice – Learning Disabilities and Autism

 Successful candidates will have experience of working with families and at least 2 years’ experience of working within a professional setting concerned with the mental health of children and young people or families.

-Students need to have an appropriate modality supervisor who has skills and knowledge of the CYP IAPT programme.
+Trainees need to have an appropriate modality supervisor who has skills and knowledge of the CYP Psychological Trainings programme.
 If there is not an appropriate supervisor already in place, a post graduate certificate supervisor training course is on offer.
-Students need to be actively undertaking child (and/or parent, family) work where they can write-up and bring video excerpts from a range or number of cases.
+Trainees need to be actively undertaking child (and/or parent, family) work where they can write-up and bring video excerpts from a range or number of cases.

 North West Collaborative